tdas/incubator-spark/docs/streaming-programming-guide.md

 ### Transformations
 DStreams support many of the transformations available on normal Spark RDD's.
-Some of the prominent ones are as follows.
+Some of the common ones are as follows.

 <table class="table">
 <tr><th style="width:25%">Transformation</th><th>Meaning</th></tr>